ravbetsky/m2-grunt-spritesmith/README.md

-# Magento2 custom grunt task - grunt-spritesmith
+# Magento2 custom grunt task

-This is a composer package which adds [grunt-spritesmith] task for any M2 theme.
+Adds [grunt-spritesmith] task for any M2 theme.

 # Usage

+Copy `dev/tools/grunt/configs/sprite.js` and `dev/tools/grunt/tasks/sprite.js` to the same directories in your Magento2 installation.

-Open `Gruntfile.js` in root of your M2 installation and find something like:
+Open `Gruntfile.js` in the root directory and find something like:

 ```javascript
 [